goodbuns/pooter/README.md

 # pooter

-Pooter is Twitter for thots and poots.
+Pooter is a simple Twitter clone.

 ## Development